 Studies also suggest that being touched may also increase the tips that customers leave their servers.
 According to one study, customers left an average tip of 12% when not touched, 14% when touched once on the shoulder, and 17% when touched twice on the palm.

-Subsequent research by other investigators has demonstrated that casually touching customers increase the tips of both male and female servers and that the effect is strongest when servers touch the female members of dining parties.
+Subsequent research by other investigators has demonstrated that casually touching customers increases the tips of both male and female servers and that the effect is strongest when servers touch the female members of dining parties.

-7. Compliment customers order choices
+7. Compliment customers' order choices

-Research published in the Journal of Applied Social Psychology in 2007 analysed the effect of complimenting customers on tipping behaviour in restaurants.
+Research published in the Journal of Applied Social Psychology in 2007 analysed the effect of complimenting customers’ orders on tipping behaviour in restaurants.
 In the study, servers were instructed to compliment customers after receiving an order by saying “You made a good choice!”.
 The servers who expressed verbal approval to their guests received larger tips than those who did not.

 8. Use the power of the recency effect

 The recency effect is the principle that people are most influenced by what they have seen or heard last.
 Consequently, a server’s behaviour after the meal can shape the customers’ perception of the server.
 It can therefore impact the size of the tip the server will receive.
-For instance, research from 2006 has shown that waiting staff can increase their tip percentages by writing “Thank you” or by drawing a happy face on the back of a customer’s bill.
+For instance, research from 2006 has shown that waiting staff can increase their tip percentages by writing “Thank you” or by drawing a smiley face on the back of a customer’s bill.

 When servers show their appreciation for their customers just before they decide upon the amount of the tip, the customer is primed to think highly of the server and reciprocate appreciation in the form of an improved tip.

-9. Choose right colours
+9. Choose the right colours

 Many studies have documented how colours influence consumer behaviour.
 A handful of studies have also looked at the impact of colours on the size of tips.
 They found that the size of tips can indeed be influenced by the colours the waitstaff wear:

-- Lipstick: Even the impact of the colour of lipstick on tips has had its own research.
+• Lipstick: Even the impact of the colour of lipstick on tips has had its own research.
 The results showed that lipstick, particularly red lipstick, was associated with larger tips – but again, just from male customers.

 Researchers explain the above results are down to the increase in attractiveness and femininity of waitresses wearing certain colours.
 Interestingly, attractiveness had no effect on tip amounts for male servers from either male or female customers.